Ritesh560/Ecommerce-website/README.md

 ### Backend

-- you have to enter the backend folder by typing `cd backend` in the terminal
+- You have to enter the backend folder by typing `cd backend` in the terminal
 - In the project directory,Install libraries by typing `yarn`
 - Open a new file named .env